sridhar-y-g/Cohort-17-Smart-Streetlight-Fault-Detection/README.md

 # Cohort-17-Smart-Streetlight-Fault-Detection
-# SDG Goal :SDG 5 Gender Equality
+# SDG Goal :SDG 9 Industry Innovation and Infrastructure
-Description Classify corporate job postings as neutral or biased based on linguistic text analysis.
-Evaluate the output using balanced accuracy scores.
-Fine tune the word embedding layers to capture subtle contextual biases in hiring language.
+Description Classify internet of things sensor data from urban lighting systems into operational or faulty states.
+Evaluate the model using mean time to detect metrics adapted for classification.
+Fine tune the polling frequency parameters to conserve sensor battery life.